 ESIP is a financing mechanism that allows public entities to pay for capital upgrades with the energy cost savings generated by installing energy conservation measures (ECMs) without any tax increase to the public.
 Typical ECMs include LED lighting and controls, HVAC systems, boilers, building envelope improvements and energy management systems.

-After a comprehensive analysis of the facilities, DCO’s recommendations from their energy audit at Toms River includes LED lighting; retro-commissioning to ensure existing systems work properly; energy management systems that operate the buildings in the most efficient and comfortable manner; and the replacement of mechanical systems such as boilers.
+After a comprehensive analysis of the facilities, DCO’s recommendations from their energy audit include LED lighting; retro-commissioning to ensure existing systems work properly; improved energy management systems that operate the buildings in the most efficient and comfortable manner; and the replacement of mechanical systems such as boilers.
 Project construction is estimated to create 220 full-time jobs throughout the region, which will be accomplished through the Project Labor Agreement (PLA), also referred to as the Community Workforce Agreement.
 Under the PLA, the district and its partners in ESIP will help create and sustain a local work force from Ocean County and the surrounding communities, further keeping dollars earned, spent, and invested locally.